-Multiple SA Record Holder, Dominique Scott-Efurd will be returning home for the first time in 18 months to race in the inaugural FNB Durban 10K CITYSURFRUN on Sunday, 08 October 2017.
+Multiple SA Record Holder, Dominique Scott-Efurd will be returning home for the first time in 18 months to race in the inaugural ABSA Durban 10K CITYSURFRUN on Sunday, 08 October 2017.

 Last seen racing on SA soil at the SA Track and Field Championships in Stellenbosch in April 2016, Scott-Efurd is looking forward to returning home.
 “I am incredibly excited to be racing in Durban.
 It is almost 18 months since I was home.
 To be able to line up for this race is a huge privilege,” said Scott-Efurd from the USA.